 A map of states and regions with incentive programs (red circles) or change-out programs (yellow stars).

 New stoves are simply safer, more efficient and cleaner – in short, good for you, your family and your neighbors.
 Many of us like the smell of wood smoke.
 But it's bad for you, and worse for children and the elderly.
 If you routinely smell smoke in your home, you are putting your family at risk.
 Buying and installing a new stove doesn't have to be expensive.
-You can find good, new stoves for under $1,000 and the federal government gives a $300 tax credit for almost all stoves, at least through Dec.
-31 of 2016.
+You can find good, new stoves for under $1,000.
 If you have an old woodstove, you can also consider changing it out for something cleaner and more efficient like a pellet or gas stove, or a high efficiency electric mini-split heat pump.

 5. How do I know if my stove needs changing out?

 Check rear of stove for EPA certification label and a safety listing, such as UL.